U.S. Naval Base Subic Bay: World War II

 As the Japanese continued their advance through Luzon, telephone and telegraph lines between Manila and Olongapo were sabotaged; as a result, all Japanese in Olongapo were rounded up and turned over to the Provost Marshal.
 A priest had also been questioning Marines and Filipinos about sensitive matters such as troop positions and strength and after the Marines became suspicious, a search of the priest's belongings was ordered and a shortwave radio was found.
-Right there and then, the battalion commander convened a hearing and after intense interrogation, the priest confessed to being a member of the German-American Bund and had been a spy for the Japanese.
+The battalion commander immediately convened a hearing and after intense interrogation, the priest confessed to being a member of the German-American Bund and had been a spy for the Japanese.
 He was then taken behind the church and shot by a Marine firing squad.

 By 24 December, the situation at Subic had become hopeless and an order to destroy the station and withdraw was given.
 All buildings on the station were torched while Filipinos burned the entire town of Olongapo.
 All that remained on Subic was the former New York, and she was towed into a deep part of the bay and scuttled.
 All Marines withdrew to Bataan and eventually to Corregidor where they made their last stand.

 Fort Wint, under the command of Colonel Napoleon Boudreau of the U.S. Army, was evacuated on 25 December.
 All equipment and supplies were destroyed.
 On 10 January 1942, soldiers of the Japanese Imperial Army's 14th Infantry Division marched into Olongapo and on 12 January, the Japanese commandeered native fishing boats to seize Grande Island.
 Subic Bay Naval Station was established with four companies of soldiers and a company of Kempeitai.

-Within one week of the Japanese's occupation of Subic Bay and Grande Island, American PT boats at Cavite were ordered to attack a Japanese ship, which was anchored at Subic Bay, that was shelling American positions.
+Within one week of the Japanese's occupation, American PT boats at Cavite were ordered to attack a Japanese ship, which was anchored at Subic Bay, that was shelling American positions.
 PT-31 and PT-34 entered the bay separately.
 PT-31 suffered engine trouble and ran aground on a reef.
 She was abandoned and destroyed.
 PT-34 entered undetected and sunk a 5000 LT transport that was off-loading supplies.
-She then came under heavy fire but managed to escape undamaged.
+She then came under heavy fire, but managed to escape undamaged.
 PT-32 was then ordered into Subic Bay and attacked and hit a light cruiser on 1 February.
-On 17 February, PT-34 made a final but unsuccessful attack at Subic Bay after which all PT boats were ordered to leave the Philippines.
+On 17 February, PT-34 made a final, but unsuccessful attack at Subic Bay after which all PT boats were ordered to leave the Philippines.